evmts/tevm-monorepo/docs/src/content/docs/getting-started/getting-started.md

   status.innerHTML = "Querying contract with tevmContract..."

-  const contractResult = await memoryClient.tevmContract({
+  const readResult = await memoryClient.tevmContract({
     abi: deployedContract.abi,
     functionName: "get",
     to: deployedContract.address,
   });
-  if (contractResult.errors) throw contractResult.errors;
+  if (readResult.errors) throw contractResult.errors;
-  console.log(contractResult.rawData); // returns the raw data returned by evm console.log(contractResult.data); // returns the decoded data.
-Should be the initial value we set console.log(contractResult.executionGasUsed); // returns the execution gas used (won't include the data cost or base fee)
+  console.log(readResult.rawData); // returns the raw data returned by evm console.log(readResult.data); // returns the decoded data.
+Should be the initial value we set console.log(readResult.executionGasUsed); // returns the execution gas used (won't include the data cost or base fee)
   // console log the entire result to become familiar with what all gets returned

   const newValue = 10_000n